 - Don’t use a free email address as your “from” email

-Instead of using your free/personal email address such as @yahoo.com or @gmail.com, you should use an email address for the company or organization for which you are sending email.
+Instead of using your free/personal email address such as @yahoo.com or @gmail.com, you should use an email address for the company or organization from which you are sending an email.

-- Pay attention to your links in your email
+- Pay attention to the links in your email

 - Don’t use link shortening services like bit.ly

 Your links should be full links to the real URL.
 Link shortening services like bit.ly are used heavily by spammers.
-You can also be penalized if you use an outward facing link like http://mypage.com/promo that links to a different page like http://mypage.com/offer-1.
-For the outward facing text, it's better to use “click here” or a button.
+You can also be penalized if you use an outward-facing link like http://mypage.com/promo that links to a different page like http://mypage.com/offer-1.
+For the outward-facing text, it's better to use “click here,” a short descriptive sentence, or a button.